kingisaac95/auto-bullets-numbering/README.md

-# auto-bullets-numbering
+# Auto bullets and numbering

-A little demo of automatic insertion of bullets and numbering in a textarea element as you'd get in most WYSIWYG editors
+A little demo of automatic insertion of bullets and numbering in a `textarea` element as you'd get in most WYSIWYG editors.

+This is still a WIP, but the basic version works.

 ### Usage guide